-Faye Koe has practised yoga for over 14 years; and has taught pregnancy yoga since giving birth to her two children, who are now in their early teens.
+Faye Koe has practised yoga since 2000; and has taught pregnancy yoga since giving birth to her two children, who are now in their early teens.
 She recognises the need for yoga at all stages of life, and particularly during this amazing and unique experience.
 She was taught pre-natal Yoga at the Active Birth Centre in Highgate, London, by Janet Balaskas and Wendy Teasdill and has a Yoga Teaching Diploma from the British Wheel of Yoga.

 The benefits of our Pregnancy Yoga and antenatal classes:

 - Allows you to maintain and improve your flexibility and muscle tone